open-mmlab/mmengine/docs/en/migration/runner.md

 The `Runner` in MMEngine expands the scope and takes on more functions. we abstracted [training loop controller (EpochBasedTrainLoop/IterBasedTrainLoop)](mmengine.runner.EpochBasedLoop), [validation loop controller ( ValLoop)](mmengine.runner.ValLoop) and [TestLoop](mmengine.runner.TestLoop) to make it more convenient for users to customize their training process.

-Firstly, we introduce how to migrated the entry point of training from MMCV to MMEngine, to simplify and unify the training script.
-Then, we'll introduce the difference of the instantiation of `Runner` between MMCV and MMEngine in detail.
+Firstly, we will introduce how to migrate the entry point of training from MMCV to MMEngine, to simplify and unify the training script.
+Then, we'll introduce the difference in the instantiation of `Runner` between MMCV and MMEngine in detail.

 ## Migrate the entry point